awsdocs/amazon-connect-admin-guide/doc_source/about-contact-states.md

 + MISSED \- The contact was missed by the agent\.
 + ERROR \- This appears when, for example, the customer abandons the call during outbound whisper\.
 + ENDED \- The conversation has ended, and the agent has started doing ACW for that contact\.
-+ REJECTED \- The contact was rejected by the agent\.
++ REJECTED \- The contact was rejected by the agent or the customer abandoned the contact when it is connecting to the agent\.
 This applies to chat and tasks\.

 Here's what the contact state looks like in the agent event stream: